icinganalysis/icinganalysis.github.io/content/NACA-RM-E53J30.md

 rate, as shown in figure 23.
 These data are for moderate to high rates of water catch and include angles of attack of 4°, 6°, and 7°.

 ![Figure 23.
 Average change in section drag coefficient per unit of time as function of heating rate for continuously heated airfoil leading-edge section (slat retracted).
-Datum air temperature, 25 0 F.](images/naca-rm-e53J30/Figure23.png)
+Datum air temperature, 25 degree F.](images/naca-rm-e53J30/Figure23.png)

 >Within a reasonable scatter, the data for the standard-airfoil section appear to fall on a single curve over most of the range shown.
 No apparent